oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 #### MacOS

-On MacOS, simply download the binary and place it somewhere in your path.
+In MacOS, simply download the binary and place it somewhere in your path.
 To verify that your system can locate the executable and confirm that Terraform is up and running, just run `terraform -v` in a terminal window.
 If it echoes the current Terraform version number, you should be good to go!

 If you like, you can also use [homebrew](https://brew.sh) to get things going with Terraform.
 All you need to do is run `brew install terraform` in a terminal window.